 On a Linux (Red Hat) installation, you can use the

-mysql-log-rotate script for this.
-If you
+mysql-log-rotate script for log maintenance.
+If

-processed by all slaves.
+been processed by all slaves.

 On other systems, you must install a short script yourself that you start from cron (or its equivalent) for handling log files.